THE PROBLEM WITH TYPICAL BACK WORKOUTS

-Wide Grip Pullups take an overhand grip on the pull-up bar and help us switch up wide and close grip pulling exercises.
+Wide Grip Pull-ups take an overhand grip on the pull-up bar and help us switch up wide and close grip pulling exercises.
 Starting position for the Wide Grip Pull-up is with arms extended in a Y position on the pull-up bar.
 Pull your torso up to the pull-up bar, keeping the torso upright and a strong core, and pause at the top and before you slowly return to the starting position.
 Maintain a neutral spine during this exercise.
 In addition to working the back, this is one of the best pull-up variations that also challenges your grip strength.

 WIDE GRIP PULL-UP

 EXERCISE NOTES: The third and fourth set of Deadlifts are our heaviest.
 Be sure to keep core tight in this exercise.
 Use your 4RM and pair it with Wide Grip Pullups using straight bodyweight to hit the terres major a little more than it will the lats.
 Rest time is 30 seconds after your third and fourth sets of the Deadlift.

 My favorite exercise for incorporating explosivity is the Barbell Dead Row.

 This heavy barbell row builds off the same movement pattern used for the deadlift, but by allowing you to train explosively, it primes your performance on the deadlift because it shares similar biomechanics.
 I always say, when you train like an athlete, you always want to speed up what you slow down with your heavier weight training because it helps improve athleticism and strength.

 Perform this powerful back exercise as a follow up to the deadlift and you will find that even a heavier weight seems lighter and more able to be accelerated.